marker68/simple-cluster/README.md

 ## What is this?

 This is a simple implementation of the state-of-the-art clustering methods such as k-means.
 The implementations based on many papers that are mentioned below.
-This project is under GNU GPL v3 License.
-Just read the license statement.
-If you need any other licenses, feel free to contact me at [t_nguyen@hal.t.u-tokyo.ac.jp](mailto:t_nguyen@hal.t.u-tokyo.ac.jp).
-The purpose of this project is to provide a more flexible interface for clustering methods.

 ## Features